dudycooly/site_tracker/README.md

 Site Visit Tracking
 ==============

 An example a single module (Monolithic) Flask application.
+It is Monolithic, because all elements of MVC design pattern (Model, Views and Controller) are in single file

 This application tracks visit to a particular web site register with this application.